Bhat-Gurunandan/ajeeb-goa/markdown/chapter05.md

 which were called Nova Conquistas (New Conquests) came under the Portuguese empire in the second half of the 18th century: Ponda, Sanguem and Quepem in 1763, Canacona in 1764, Bicholim and Sattari in 1781 and Pernem in 1788.
-Dharbandora taluka is now being carved out from Sanguem.[^9]
+Dharbandora taluka has been now carved out from Sanguem.[^9]

 The Old Conquests covered an area of only 755 square kilometres while